Wouldn’t you love to visit more museums?

 In years past we’ve been able to go to the world-class Bronx Zoo, the New York Aquarium on Coney Island, and the Intrepid Sea, Air, and Space Museum (check the schedule as locations change every year).
 All are awesome locations!

-This year New York includes places like The Metropolitan Museum of Art, Whitney Museum of American Art, Brooklyn Children’s Museum, Soloman R. Guggenheim Museum, and more.
-I’ve been wanting to take the kids to the Metropolitan Museum of Art (I love seeing the samurai swords as well as the classical musical instruments).
-I just might take the kids with this offer!
+This year New York includes places like The Metropolitan Museum of Art, The Museum of Modern Art, Children’s Museum of Manhattan, Queens Museum of Art, and more.
+I love taking the kids to the Metropolitan Museum of Art (I love seeing the samurai swords as well as the classical musical instruments).

 To help cut down costs further I’d suggest brown-bagging your lunch and bringing along snacks and drinks (check with the location first for their rules).
 Once you start buying meals and such at the museum the day starts getting expensive quick.

 Also, make sure you get up bright and early.
 A nice day combined with a free admission tends to bring a lot of people out for the day.
 Avoid the longer lines that occur as the day goes on.